top of page

 1. Introduction

-This chapter offers guidelines for using digital tools to conduct research and to compose and share writing in different formats.
-Providing an overview of popular digital tools, their utility, and their limitations, this chapter updates well-established writing practices for the digital age.
-The chapter also presents the current rules from the Modern Language Association (MLA) style guide for in-text citations, notes, and bibliographies, offering sample citations for new media sources such as a Tweet and a YouTube video and providing suggestions for citing sources when working in new media formats such as video essays and podcasts.
-The chapter concludes by considering fair use policies as they relate to media studies publications.
+This chapter offers guidelines for using practical and digital tools to conduct research about screen media and compose and share writing in different formats.
+Providing an overview of popular tools, their utility, and their limitations, this chapter updates well-established practices for exploring a wide range of screen media subjects and formats.
+Following discussions of reading, watching, and writing practices, the chapter examines current guidelines from the Modern Language Association (MLA) for in-text citations, notes, and bibliographies, presenting sample citations for screen media sources such as a YouTube video and considering fair use policies as they relate to media studies publications.
+The concluding section discusses the advent of artificial intelligence (AI) tools for writers, comparing their affordances and limitations to their print and digital predecessors.

-6. Writing about Transnational Cinema: Crazy Rich Asians
+6. Writing about transnational cinema: Crazy Rich Asians

 Olivia Khoo

-film – shot in Malaysia, set in Singapore, with a cast and crew from around the world – has been met with divergent responses since its release.
+Crazy Rich Asians (2018) is a landmark film, both in terms of its representation (as the first U.S. studio-released film with an all-Asian cast since The Joy Luck Club (1993)), and in terms of its popularity (as the highest grossing romantic comedy in a decade).
+This transnational film – shot in Malaysia, set in Singapore, with a cast and crew from around the world – has been met with divergent responses since its release.
 How do we write about a film as symbolically significant as Crazy Rich Asians?
 How can we approach the question of ethnic stereotyping in transnational screen media without succumbing to descriptions of racial purity or attempting to avoid stereotypes altogether?

-7. Capturing Moments: Writing about Film Festivals as Events
+7. Capturing moments: Writing about film festivals as events

 Kirsten Stevens